Clicky

 • Get on a College Level Examination Program (CLEP), a program administered by the College Board and designed to assess college-level knowledge.
 You can choose from 36 subject areas, such as American literature, financial accounting, and foreign languages, and take the designated tests.
 If you pass, you can earn college credits for the specific subjects without taking their corresponding college courses.

 Of course, these college tuition reduction measures require hard work, but these are well worth it.
 You may be able to transfer credits for many general education or elective courses.
-You can then enjoy hundreds of dollars in saving in your freshman year.
+You can then enjoy hundreds of dollars in savings in your freshman year.

 #2 Plan to Graduate in Four Years or Less

 Every college student wants to graduate in four years or less because the longer you’re in college, the more expensive it becomes.
-You must then plan for it, from taking college-level courses and saving for college, to taking on a full course load.
+You must then plan for it, from taking college-level courses and saving for college to taking on a full course load.
 Your determination will be tested, but your college costs will be manageable if you stick to your plan.

 • Decide on a major before your freshman year.
 You can then determine the classes you’re going to take every semester so you can finish in four years.
 You may shift majors in your sophomore year, but you may want to consider allied studies, such as shifting from biochemistry to environmental science.

 • Take on a full course load, if possible.
 Most, if not all, schools have 120-credit bachelor’s degree programs.
-It usually depends if your school is on a semester or quarter system that you can take 15 credits per semester (five courses) or 12 credits per quarter (three courses).
+It usually depends if your school is on a semester or quarter system you can take 15 credits per semester (five courses) or 12 credits per quarter (three courses).
 You should also consider summer classes to get ahead of your coursework.

 • Understand your school’s requirements for graduation, including the core courses, majors and minors, and electives.
 You can use a tracker to monitor the requirements for these courses so you can be on track.